Drawing templates are patterns that serve as a guide to follow.

 Once you have been drawing for a while you will be able to recognize what you are capable of and what represents a challenge -- that is part of the fun of being a hobby artist.

-Bunnies are popular because they are such a cute looking animal.
+Bunnies are a popular subject because they are such a cute looking animal.

-In my opinion, the rabbit outline had the highest degree of difficulty out of all the images on this page.
+From my own experience, the rabbit outline was the most difficult out of all the images on this page.

 In this example, notice how the application of some quick strokes has transformed the basic template.